discordjs/guide/guide/popular-topics/reactions.md

 </branch>
 <branch version="12.x">

-Removing reactions by user is not as straightforward as removing by emoji or removing all reactions.
+Removing reactions by a user is not as straightforward as removing by emoji or removing all reactions.
 The API does not provide a method for selectively removing the reactions of a user.
 This means you will have to iterate through reactions that include the user and remove them.

 <!-- eslint-skip -->
 ```js